dmarzzz/personal-blog-template/README.md

 - [ ] Guide for modifying blog page
 - [ ] Route to add new blog post
 - [ ] Use Tailwind correctly 😆
+- [ ] How to Set Up with Vercel Easily